electrikmilk/cherrilang.org/language/best-practices.md

 ## Type declaration of empty variables

-Whenever possible, declare the type of a value or set it to `nil` rather than setting an empty value.
+Whenever possible when declaring variables with empty values, rather than setting an empty value either do not set any value or type, set it to `nil`, or declare the type of the variable value.